hyeonjang/Auto-Static-LOD/README.md

 ## dependencies
 [cuda 11.3 windows](https://developer.nvidia.com/cuda-11.3.0-download-archive?target_os=Windows)
 [nvdiffrast](https://github.com/NVlabs/nvdiffrast),
-I did'nt test the other version of cuda.
+I didn't test the other version of cuda.
 The utilized differentiable renderer is nvidia differentiable rasterizer.
 High-level functionality was implemented by pytorch.
 The other dependencies are included in `environment.yml`, which not indicated here.